 Prior studies have not attempted to collect data on farm-level losses for individual vegetable or fruit species.
-FAI student researchers will be exploring the extent to which avoidable loss and waste occurs for the each of the highest volume produce items, such as lettuce, berries, tomatoes, apples, grapes, citrus, potatoes, onions, sweet corn, sweet peppers, broccoli, melons, carrots, stone fruit, avocados, cabbage and spinach.
+CFIE student researchers will be exploring the extent to which avoidable loss and waste occurs for the each of the highest volume produce items, such as lettuce, berries, tomatoes, apples, grapes, citrus, potatoes, onions, sweet corn, sweet peppers, broccoli, melons, carrots, stone fruit, avocados, cabbage, and spinach.
 They will contact many growers in Santa Clara and six other nearby counties that are major fresh produce supply sources to obtain data on which to develop their estimates.
-Farm visits, phone interviews and targeted questionnaire mailings will be used to ensure that a large sample of farmers are contacted, and that robust conclusions are reached in this study.
+Farm visits, phone interviews, and targeted questionnaire mailings will be used to ensure that a large sample of farmers are contacted, and that robust conclusion are reached in this study.

 The research will focus on developing detailed numerical data on food harvest disposal volumes and percentages for key fresh produce items.
 This is intended to establish a model for further investigation in other geographies.
 The purposes are to:

 - identify priority supply shortfalls of fresh produce items at Food Banks,

 - research the extent of on-farm waste and loss for these items, crop by crop,